yachent/academic-kickstart/content/publication/2015_smj1/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*IEEE Transactions on Power Systems*, vol. 33, no. 6, pp. 7327-7330, Nov.
-2018."
+publication = "*IEEE Transactions on Smart Grid*, vol. 6, no. 4, pp. 2032-2040, Jan.
+2015."
-publication_short = "*IEEE Transactions on Power Systems*"
+publication_short = "*IEEE Transactions on Smart Grid*"

 # Abstract and optional shortened version.
-abstract = "Probabilistic load forecasting (PLF) has gained widespread attention in recent years because it presents more uncertainty information about the future loads.
-To further improve the PLF performance, this letter proposes a novel PLF method to leverage existing point load forecasts by modeling the conditional forecast residual.
-Specifically, the method firstly conducts point forecasting using the historical load data and related factors to obtain the point forecast.
-Then, this point forecast is used as an additional input feature to describe the conditional distribution of the residual on the point forecast.
-Finally, the point forecast and conditional distribution of the residual are integrated together to produce the final probabilistic forecast.
-By comparing different point forecasting and quantile regression models, comprehensive case studies obtained from a publicly available load dataset with multiple zones demonstrate the advantages of our proposed method.
-This letter also informatively reveals the relationship between point and probabilistic forecast accuracies." abstract_short = ""
+abstract = "There has been an ongoing effort to increase the number of advanced metering infrastructure (AMI) devices to improve system observability.
+When deployed across distribution secondary networks, AMI provides building-level load and consumption information which an be used to improve grid management strategies.
+A barrier to implementation is the significant upgrade costs associated with retrofitting existing meters with network-capable sensing.
+One economic way is to use image processing methods to extract usage information from images of the existing meters.
+This paper presents a solution that a cloud server without modifying the existing electromechanical analog meters.
+In this framework, a systematic approach to extract energy data from images is applied to replace the manual reading process.
+A case study is presented where the digital imaging approach is compared to the averages determined by visual readings over a one-month period." abstract_short = ""

 # Is this a featured publication? (true/false)
-featured = true
+featured = false

 # Projects (optional).
 # Associate this publication with one or more of your projects.